zipCoder933/Xbuilders/README.md

 ## Overview
-This game is a minecraft like block game, with priority on performance and simplicity.
+This game is a minecraft like block game, written in Java, with priority on **performance** and **simplicity**.

-The game has a 3d grid of chunks, The world height is limited to 255 blocks, however that is self imposed primarly due to preformance and sunlight generation in the future, and can be easily bypassed.
+This game can run at top performance at up to a 400 voxel view radius.
+It has a 3d grid of chunks, The world height is limited to 255 blocks, however that is self imposed primarly due to preformance and sunlight generation in the future, and can be easily bypassed.

 ### Current features include:
 * Animated blocks